facebook/IT-CPE/README.md

 * Facebook page: fb.com/groups/TheITThinkTank/
 * Mailing list
 * irc: irc.freenode.net / #ITThinkTank
-See the CONTRIBUTING file for how to help out.

 ## License
 IT-CPE tools is BSD-licensed.
 We also provide an additional patent grant.